UNC-optics/CaPuLeT/README.md

 # Contact

-For further information and requests for resources, contact Jovan Tormes Vaquerano (jovantv@unc.edu).
+Further information and requests for resources should be directed to and will be fulfilled by the lead contact and corresponding author, Jose Rodriguez-Romaguera (jose_rodriguezromaguera@med.unc.edu).
+Example pupillometric and locomotion data is available upon request to the technical contact and corresponding author, Nicolas C. Pégard (pegard@unc.edu).

 # Citation